 What is Interstitial Lung Disease?

-Interstitial lung disease, or ILD for short, isn’t a lung condition itself, but a large collection of lung diseases.
-They affect the interstitium, which is the space and tissue around the air sacs of the lungs.
+For short, interstitial lung disease, or ILD, isn’t a lung condition itself but an extensive collection of lung diseases.
+They affect your interstitium, which is the space and tissue around the air sacs of the lungs.

 Interstitial lung diseases cause inflammation and scarring in the interstitium.
-This, in turn, can lead to progressive stiffness in the lungs, eventually impairing one’s breathing and reducing the oxygen sent to the bloodstream.
+It, in turn, can lead to progressive stiffness in your lungs, eventually impairing your breathing and reducing the oxygen sent to the bloodstream.

 Interstitial lung disease encompasses many conditions and symptoms.
-In fact, they may not even have a known cause, or they may result from genetic factors, environmental factors or autoimmune diseases — which trigger your immune cells to attack your body, which isn’t good. (x)
+In fact, they may not even have a known cause, or they may result from genetic factors, environmental factors, or autoimmune diseases — which trigger your immune cells to attack your body, which isn’t good. (x)

 Types of Interstitial Lung Disease

-There are over 200 different lung diseases that attack the interstitium, according to the American Thoracic Society (x).
-Some of these are incurable and chronic while others are rather minor.
-Examples include (x):
+According to the American Thoracic Society, there are over 200 different lung diseases that attack the interstitium. (x) Some of these are incurable and chronic, while others are relatively minor.
+Examples include: (x)

 This interstitial lung disease may resemble pneumonia but without an infection.

-This is extensive scarring in the lungs usually caused by heavy smoking.
+It is extensive scarring in the lungs, usually caused by heavy smoking.

-Also known as coal worker’s pneumoconiosis, this lung condition is caused by breathing in coal dust.
+Also known as coal worker’s pneumoconiosis, breathing in coal dust causes this lung condition.

-This refers to inflammation due to sniffing irritating substances or allergens, including mold, chemicals, as well as animal and plant debris.
+It refers to inflammation because of sniffing irritating substances or allergens, including mold, chemicals, and animal and plant debris.

 This lung infection occurs within the interstitium.

 This inflammatory disorder affects the interstitium.
-It can also cause problems with the eyes, heart, skin, nerves, and joints, as well as swollen lymph nodes.
+It can also cause problems with the eyes, heart, skin, nerves, joints, and swollen lymph nodes.

 Interstitial Lung Disease Symptoms